- 1 How to play as the goalie in NHL 23

-It should be noted that using the right analogue while in butterfly (hold R2/RT) makes the movement very slow and minimal – making it easy for a skater to send you the wrong way.
-While many NHL gamers like to set-up with butterfly at the ready as the default, it’s best to either commit to the reactionary saves of just using the left analogue and right analogue if that’s how you’d prefer to play.
+It should be noted that using the right analogue while in butterfly (hold R2 or RT) makes the movement very slow and minimal – making it easy for a skater to send you the wrong way.
+While many NHL gamers like to setup with butterfly at the ready as the default, it’s best to either commit to the reactionary saves of just using the left analogue and right analogue if that’s how you’d prefer to play.

-However, there is a middle ground between the slow combination of buttery and the right analogue and the sporadic set of starting with just the two analogues in play.
-By using what was learned above, setting up with the L1+L+R2+R/LB+L+RT+R buttons held and analogues in use, you’ll have post hugging covered, be fairly quick across the crease, and be ready to perform those late stabs at the puck or swift butterfly slides.
+However, there is a middle ground between the slow combination of butterfly and the right analogue and the sporadic set of starting with just the two analogues in play.
+By using what was learned above, setting up with the L1+L+R2+R or LB+L+RT+R buttons held and analogues in use, you’ll have post hugging covered, be fairly quick across the crease, and be ready to perform those late stabs at the puck or swift butterfly slides.